melikaafrakhteh/learning/Coroutine.md

  ### SupervisorJob:
  Children of a supervisor job can fail independently of each other.
 A failure or cancellation of a child does not cause the supervisor job to fail and does not affect its other children; so a supervisor can implement a custom policy for handling failures of its children.

+ ## Structured concurrency
+ new coroutines can only be launched in a specific CoroutineScope which delimits the lifetime of the coroutine.

+ Structured concurrency ensures that they are not lost and do not leak.
+An outer scope cannot complete until all its children coroutines complete.
+Structured concurrency also ensures that any errors in the code are properly reported and are never lost.

 ## Exceptions handling